mattrussi/gitlab-com-runbooks/docs/registry/migration-failure-scenarios.md

 The logs in Kibana will always include `serving request in migration mode` for once for each request made in migration mode.
 This log entry will contain the path that the repository followed, but its presence is not a signal or alert for this scenario in particular.

-End users _will not_ observe this issue as this will only happen with new repositories and ll the data written to the repository will be on the new side, so there will be no data consistency issues for the duration of this incident.
+End users _will not_ observe this issue as this will only happen with new repositories.
+All the data written to the repository will be on the new side, so there will be no data consistency issues for the duration of this incident.

 ##### Recovery definition